Expulsion of Palestinians from Kuwait (1990–91): Iraqi occupation

-March 1991 Expulsion
+March 1991 expulsion

 Kuwait's campaign against the Palestinians was a response to the alignment of the Palestinian leader, Yasser Arafat, and his Palestine Liberation Organization with Iraqi President Saddam Hussein, who had earlier invaded Kuwait.
 On March 14, 1991, 200,000 Palestinians still resided in Kuwait out of the initial 400,000.
-Palestinians were forced to leave Kuwait during one week in March 1991 after Kuwait's was liberated from the Iraqi occupation.
+Palestinians were forced to leave Kuwait during one week in March 1991 after Kuwait was liberated from the Iraqi occupation.

 During a single week in March, the Palestinian population of Kuwait had been almost entirely deported out the country, 18 % of Kuwait population was deported.
 Kuwaitis said that Palestinians leaving the country could move to Jordan, since most Palestinians held Jordanian passports.
 According to The New York Times, Kuwaitis said the anger against Palestinians was such that there was little chance that those who had left during the seven-month occupation could ever return, and relatively few of those remaining would be able to stay.